 ‘School’s Out’ by Amanda Gorman references the COVID-19 pandemic, focusing on the experiences around March 2020 and how the pandemic affected graduating students.

 The poem is direct in its references to the pandemic.
 In the first lines, the poet sets the scene and informs the reader what time period she’s talking about.
-School was being canceled in March 2020, and students are being told to leave their campuses around the country and the rest of the world.
+School was canceled in March 2020, and students are being told to leave their campuses around the country and the rest of the world.
 They are missing out on important life experiences, like graduation, but they don’t let that fact ruin the year for them.
 Instead of mourning what they’ve lost, they choose to “dance.”

 Campus as soon as possible.